Paid Media and PPC FAQs

 Negative keywords are keywords you use to prevent your ad from being served to certain traffic segments.
 They are the queries that seem similar to your target keywords but are not relevant, in terms of search intent.
 “Mustang horses” would be a negative keyword for a “Ford Mustang” campaign.
 Negative keywords help you reach the right people with your ads, which controls spend and increases qualified website traffic.

 If you’re looking for a paid media account audit, ad creative, or full-on paid media ad management, consider Oneupweb.
 Our experienced team will take your goals seriously and show you exactly what works.
-Explore our paid media marketing services or contact us today to see how we can help.
+Contact us or call us at 231-922-9977 to see how we can help.